-Presentation to Seattle-Area Community Leaders Bellevue, WA By John C. Williams, President and CEO, Federal Reserve Bank of San Francisco For delivery on June 6, 2012
+By John C. Williams, President and CEO, Federal Reserve Bank of San Francisco

-The Economic Outlook: Global and Domestic Challenges to Growth1
+For delivery on June 6, 2012

-Good afternoon.
-It is a pleasure to be with you today.
-You know, I'm a big Giants fan, and I'm thrilled to visit Tim Lincecum's hometown.
+The Economic Outlook: Global and Domestic Challenges to Growth and I'm thrilled to visit Tim Lincecum's hometown.
 Now, Timmy is having a tough start this season.
 But I have great faith in his ability to bounce back.
 The subject of my talk is another story about getting back on track-but this one concerns our nation's economy.
 We are now nearly three years into a recovery from a very severe recession.
 We've made up a lot of ground.
-But the aftereffects of that terrible downturn are still with us, particularly an unacceptably high unemployment rate.